 Even before the recent financial turmoil, practices in the ARS market were subject to scrutiny from the SEC, which regulates securities markets.
-In May 2006, the SEC levied fines of \$13 million against 15 broker-dealers8 for auction practices that were not adequately disclosed to investors, which constituted violations of securities laws.
-Among the violations listed were: 1) interventions in auctions to prevent failed auctions without adequate the mechanics of the auction process, but also stressed the need to educate both issuers and investors about the material features of auction rate securities.
+In May 2006, the SEC levied fines of \$13 million against 15 broker-dealers for auction practices that were not adequately disclosed to investors, which constituted violations of securities laws.
+Among the violations listed were: 1) interventions in auctions to prevent failed auctions without adequate disclosure, and 2) illegal allocation of securities.
+In particular, it was charged that certain respondents "exercised discretion in allocating securities to investors who bid at the clearing rate instead of allocating the securities pro rata as stated in the disclosure documents."
+Following these actions, SIFMA (the Securities Industry and Financial Markets Association) issued a "best practices" document.
+The best practices dealt with the mechanics of the auction process, but also stressed the need to educate both issuers and investors about the material features of auction rate securities.

 Not surprisingly, the failure of the ARS market in February 2008 has increased the pace of legal action, mainly lawsuits by investors against ARS brokers and funds.
 The main thrust of these lawsuits is that "broker-dealers and issuers materially misrepresented the liquidity and risks of the auction rate securities to individual investors and corporations by labeling these securities as 'cash equivalents,' in press releases, monthly account statements, individual communications with investors, and other investment guidance material."
-11

 In addition many state securities regulators and state attorneys general have filed civil fraud charges against ARS dealers.
 These investigations involve allegations that dealers were misrepresenting ARSs as cash-equivalent securities and failed to disclose the risks associated with potential auction failure.
-For example, the attorney general of New York charged investment bank UBS with "falsely selling and marketing auction rate securities as safe, highly liquid, and cash-equivalent securities."12 As a result of these investigations, some firms have been subjected to fines and have agreed to buy back the securities from investors at par value.
-Specifically, starting in early August 2008, UBS, Citigroup, JPMorgan Chase, Morgan Stanley, Wachovia, and Merrill Lynch, among others, have announced
+For example, the attorney general of New York charged investment bank UBS with "falsely selling and marketing auction rate securities as safe, highly liquid, and cash-equivalent securities."
+As a result of these investigations, some firms have been subjected to fines and have agreed to buy back the securities from investors at par value.
+Specifically, starting in early August 2008, UBS, Citigroup, JPMorgan Chase, Morgan Stanley, Wachovia, and Merrill Lynch, among others, have announced agreements to pay fines and buy back a total of \$56 billion of these securities.
+In addition, the State of Massachusetts announced settlements in mid-August with UBS and Merrill Lynch.
+A number of other investigations by various state and national entities, including the